-A short distance to the north you’ll fine the huge Central Mosque.
+A short distance to the north you’ll find the huge Central Mosque.
 Religious tolerance is a hallmark of the city and visitors are welcome here.

 The Mosque was completed in 1999, built to replace a former mosque on the site which dated from 1890 and sadly burned down in 1987.

-It is one of the largest mosques in the country.
-About 70% of the people in Kazakhstan are Muslim but after so many years under the influence of the Communism many people don’t really practice it.
+It’s one of the largest mosques in the country.
+About 70% of the people in Kazakhstan are Muslim but after so many years under the influence of Communism many people don’t really practice it.
 This is something that I didn’t expect before visiting the country.